 See the district's LEA 2012 Plan Addendum

-for information on how we will use Title I and other funds to improve student achievement.
+for information on Title I and other funds are used to improve student achievement.

 Murrieta Valley Unified is an exemplary district according to the State of California's academic and accountability standards which are the most rigorous in the nation.
 The federal Elementary and Secondary Education Act/ No Child Left Behind requires all states to meet academic standards for what a child should know and be able to do in English-language arts and mathematics.
 Every school must improve each year until all students meet these standards.
 This yearly improvement in school performance is called Adequate Yearly Progress (AYP).

 If these criteria are not met for two years in a row, schools and districts that receive federal Title I funds are identified for Program Improvement (PI).
-Murrieta Valley Unified was identified as a PI district in 2011 and in 2012.
+Murrieta Valley Unified was first identified as a PI district in 2011.

-Our district was one of 485 districts in the state that missed meeting the federal accountability measures under NCLB.
-High-performing schools across the country are finding it increasingly difficult to meet the NCLB rates of improvement and rising Adequate Yearly Progress (AYP) benchmarks.
+High-performing schools across the state and country are finding it increasingly difficult to meet the NCLB rates of improvement and rising Adequate Yearly Progress (AYP) benchmarks.
 By 2013/14 NCLB will require 100% of students to be proficient.

 AYP is based upon the following factors: